-Annuities are one of the ways to receive income when you are retired.
-You must be at least 59½ years old to begin withdrawals without penalties.
-Once this starts, you will get payments for a specific time, usually the rest of your life.
 Annuities are essentially insurance that can protect you from the risk of outliving your assets.
-One of the drawbacks of this security is that the return on investment of annuities is usually less than other investment choices.
+One of the drawbacks of this security is that the return on investment of annuities is usually less than other investment choices, often referred to as opportunity cost.

 Another drawback is that you purchase annuities from a life insurance or investment company.
 Setting up most annuities is expensive, those sold by traditional insurance companies through insurance agents even more so.

-Annuities can be funded as lump sums and/or discrete payments (premiums) over time.
 The period over which you add funds to your annuity is known as the accumulation phase.
-Your choices will usually depend on circumstances.
+Your choices will usually depend on your personal preferences and financial circumstances.

-Feature | Qualified Annuities | Non-Qualified Annuities |
+Qualified Annuities | Non-Qualified Annuities | |

 Funding | Funded with pretax dollars or assets created with them, such as an IRA, or a 401K | Funded with after-tax dollars or assets created with them, such as savings, stocks, and other investments |